itsvetkov1/Sentient-Inbox/docs/project_documentation.md

    - More sophisticated NLP models
    - Better context understanding
    - Improved response generation
+   - Expansion of DeepseekAnalyzer capabilities to other email types

 2. Additional Email Providers
    - Support for Outlook